-Make these delicious smokey Chicken Tikka Biryani which is an easy version of Dum Biryani and minus too much effort.
-The end product is simply awesome with the aroma coming from the infused charcoal flavour.
+Make this delicious Smokey Chicken Tikka Biryani which is an easy version of Dum Biryani and minus too much effort.
+The end product is simply awesome with the aroma coming from the infused charcoal.

 To make it more easy, you can use store bought Tikkas.
 It will save your time and will be a sure hit at any in-house party.
-Please check below a step by step guide with pictures to prepare this mouth watering delicacy.
+So check for a step by step guide with pictures to prepare this mouth watering delicacy.

 - 1 cup Basmati rice, soaked in water for 30 minutes